MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.ResourceMover/Invoke-AzResourceMoverPrepare.md

 The prepare operation is on the moveResources that are in the moveState 'PreparePending' or 'PrepareFailed', on a successful completion the moveResource moveState do a transition to MovePending.
 To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resourcemover/invoke-azresourcemoverprepare) for up-to-date information.

 ## SYNTAX

 ```